CristelVeefkind/R-Capstone/README.md

 ## Next word prediction app (using N-gram models)
 - based on N-gram model with "Stupid Backoff" ([Brants et al 2007](http://www.cs.columbia.edu/~smaskey/CS6998-0412/supportmaterial/langmodel_mapreduce.pdf))
 - checks if highest-order (in this case, n=4) n-gram has been seen.
 If not "degrades" to a lower-order model (n=3, 2);
+- build on `cracklib-small` dictionary.

+For additional prediction accuracy we also used:
+- Good-Turing Smoothing
+- MLE
+- linear-regression
+- linguistic tweaks

+## Dataset
+The underlying dataset for this word prediction app was gathered from three sources:

+* Blogs
+* News
+* Twitter

+The original english corpus combined over 580 MB of language information.
+Which summed up to over half a billion characters.
+After processing the data our model consists out of almost **millions of ngram tokens**.

 ### The project consisted on several parts:
-  1. Getting and cleaning the data
+  1. Getting the data
-  2. Exploratory Data Analysis
+  2. Data splitting
+  3. Data cleaning and tokenising
-  3. Building n-gram model
+  4. Building n-gram model
-  4. Building predictive model
+  5. Building predictive model
-  5. Evaluating the model
   6. Building shiny app

 ### How to run the code:
+- Simply run shipy app server from `shiny` dir.

-Before running the shiny app server, you need to build your prediction model first.
-In order to do this just go to the "scripts" folder, configure "config.r" and run "run.r"
+- Or build your own prediction model first.
+In order to do this just go to the "scripts" folder, configure "config.r" and run "run.r".
+This will take a while.
-**@need_to_update**

 ### Additional information
 All R scripts, files, presentations etc. in this repository are materials for the capstone project of the Coursera Data Science specialization held by professors of the Johns Hopkins University and in cooperation with SwiftKey.